Climate and Average Weather Year Round in Doha Qatar

 In Doha, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Doha begins around September 6 and lasts for 6.5 months, ending around March 21.
-On October 2, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 93% of the time, and overcast or mostly cloudy 7% of the time.
+The clearer part of the year in Doha begins around September 7 and lasts for 6.4 months, ending around March 21.

 Doha does not experience significant seasonal variation in the frequency of wet days (i.e., those with greater than 0.04 inches of liquid or liquid-equivalent precipitation).
 The frequency ranges from -0% to 6%, with an average value of 2%.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Doha is March, with an average of 1.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 6% on March 14.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Doha experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Doha.
-The most rain falls during the 31 days centered around March 12, with an average total accumulation of 0.4 inches.
+The month with the most rain in Doha is March, with an average rainfall of 0.4 inches.

-The least rain falls around July 9, with an average total accumulation of 0.0 inches.
+The month with the least rain in Doha is July, with an average rainfall of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.